The Best Portable Apps That Require No Installation

-We are big fans of CCleaner here at MUO, and it definitely pays for you to give your computer a thorough cleaning now and then.
+It definitely pays for you to give your computer a thorough cleaning now and then.
 Clear out all the crap files that are blocking up your system, and more.
 This is one thing you should schedule on a regular basis.
-The downside is that the portable version takes ages to start up.
+The downside is that the portable version takes ages to start.

 When you uninstall something from your computer, it isn’t really completely uninstalled.
 Windows leaves behind junk files and empty folders, which over time can clog up the pipes.
 Geek Uninstaller uninstalls programs properly and makes sure that all the junk goes with it.